Amodal Intra-class Instance Segmentation: Synthetic Datasets and Benchmark: Related Work

 \subsection{Amodal Perception Datasets}

 A major challenge associated with the study of amodal perception is the lack of large-scale amodal datasets.
-Popular large-scale datasets for instance segmentation, such as COCO \cite{lin2014microsoft} and Cityscapes \cite{Cordts2016Cityscapes}, focus only on visible regions but not the hidden parts.
-In order to serve the amodal task, a few amodal datasets have been created with additional annotations to include the invisible parts.
+Popular large-scale datasets for instance segmentation \cite{lin2014microsoft, Cordts2016Cityscapes} focus only on visible regions but not the hidden parts.
+To serve the amodal task, a few amodal datasets have been created with additional annotations to include the invisible parts.
 COCOA \cite{zhu2017semantic} provides class-agnostic amodal segmentation of each annotated segment for thousands of images from COCO \cite{lin2014microsoft} using inferences from human annotators.
 COCOA-cls \cite{follmann2019learning} further annotates parts of images from COCOA \cite{zhu2017semantic} with class-specific amodal instance masks.
-As a small dataset with a large number of object categories tends to lead to model overfitting, some amodal datasets focus only on vehicles or humans \cite{qi2019amodal, yan2019visualizing, zhou2021human, mohan2022amodal}.
-However, there is no amodal dataset that specifically supports the study of the intra-class occlusion problem.
+As a small dataset with a large number of object categories tends to lead to model overfitting, some amodal datasets focus only on vehicles or humans \cite{yan2019visualizing, zhou2021human, mohan2022amodal}.
+Although certain datasets feature scenes with vehicle occlusion \cite{qi2019amodal, breitenstein2022amodal}, the vehicles in these scenes often span multiple classes (e.g., car, van, truck, tram) and may be intermingled with human subjects, hence failing to serve the specific purpose of investigating intra-class occlusion issues.
+There is an urgent need for amodal datasets that explicitly support the study of intra-class occlusion.

 Our dataset Intra-AFruit is explicitly built for the amodal perception of intra-class occlusion of fruits and vegetables as it facilitates wide-ranging applications, such as automated harvesting, robotic stock building for supermarkets and fruit quality control \cite{naranjo2020review}.
 In particular, we differ from the above amodal datasets in two main aspects: (1) We introduce for the first time a dataset containing extensive intra-class dense occlusion scenarios for amodal perception research.
 (2) Intra-AFruit is much larger than the above dataset and provides four types of annotations, including amodal instance masks, amodal visual appearance and dual-order relations.
 In contrast, the other datasets provide only some of these annotations (see Tab.~\ref{datasets}).
 As a large-scale dataset with diverse annotations, Intra-AFruit is promising for various amodal perception tasks.